 Honeybees don’t feed on digitalis flowers because their tongues aren’t long enough to reach inside their deep and furry flower passages, though some of the largest pollinator bumble bees will give it a shot.
 Let this not keep us from growing all the digitalis flowers, including this dreamy favorite, the Grecian Foxglove.

 Working in the garden involves being a little more careful when you’re sharing it with lots of honeybees and other pollinators also up to their tending.
 They aren’t interested in stinging you but it happens when you step or sit on them while they’re getting up to their own work.
 It can help to remember this for those afraid of them.
+They’re not seeking you.
+You’re sitting on them or rubbing up against them and surprising their space and work.

 If you grow Tulsi in your gardens you know how much the bees love it.